Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 My earlier research focused on movement-countermovement mobilization between the LGBTQ movement and Religious Right around anti-gay ballot measures like California Proposition 8; in my book Gay Rights at the Ballot Box, I contributed to the social movements literature on framing and tactical development by analyzing how both movements framed their political messages to the public in ways to persuade voters but also reinforce existing race, gender, and sexual inequalities.
 Recently, I published an article in Social Forces on the history of anti-gay framing and the development of anti-transgender frames by the Religious Right over time.
 I have also conducted smaller projects on social closure in the LGBTQ community, particularly inclusion/exclusion of lesbians and transgender people in political and social groups.

-I’m the incoming deputy editor of Gender & Society, a top-ranked gender studies journal.
+I’m the deputy editor of Gender & Society, a top-ranked gender studies journal.

 I've been involved for several years as a board member of the THRIVE youth shelter.